 Kinship Care Families in BC

-Are you raising a child or children of a relative because their parents are unable?
-(This child lives in your home but the parent does not.)
+Are you a grandparent raising a grandchild or other kinship caregiver.
+(Someone raising the child or children of a relative or close friend because their parents are unable?)

-If you are, we invite you to participate in this survey being conducted by Parent Support Services Society of BC (PSS) and the University of Northern BC (UNBC).
+If you are, we invite you to participate in this research being conducted by Parent Support Services Society of BC (PSS) and the University of Northern BC (UNBC).

 At PSS we provide support to Kinship Caregivers like yourself.
-The goal of this survey is to better understand your needs so that we can better advocate with and for you.
+The goal of the research is to better understand your needs so that we can better advocate with and for you.